lvnav/Neuro-Bio-Psycho/Lectures/Behave The Biology of Humans at Our Best and Worst.md

 - The Frontal Cortex and Cognition
 - Frontal Metabolism and an Implicit Vulnerability
 - The Frontal Cortex and Social Behavior
-- The Obligatory Declaration of the Falseness of the Dichotomy Between Cognition and Emiotion
+- The Obligatory Declaration of the Falseness of the Dichotomy Between Cognition and Emotion
 - The Frontal Cortex and Its Relationship with the Limbic System

 ### The Mesolimbic/Mesocortical Dopamine Pathway